mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E10 and E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Sets the maximum number of users on the server before statistics for total posts, total hashtag posts, total file posts, posts per day, and active users with posts per day are disabled.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 This setting is used to maximize performance for large Enterprise deployments.